RecursionSpace/django-esign/README.md

 - [ ]  Prior Consent, Notice of Availability of Paper Records
 - [ ]  Hardware and Software Requirements; Notice of Changes
 - [ ]  Record Retention

+# Database Models

+The models provided serve to both aid in the storage of the consented information as well as validated the consentment process.

+**informed_consumer_record_access** - Confirms that you have provided the consumer with information on how they can access the records, after agreement, and any limitations (your policies) on accessing the records.

+**informed_consumer_agreement_duration** - Confirms that you have informed the consumer of the duration of the agreement (trasactional or relastionshional).

+**consumer_affirmatively_consented** - The final validation, only true if all previous validations have been passed.